davea42/libdwarf-regressiontests/README.txt

    the new dwarfdump2.
 This third comparison is perhaps conceptually not needed, but it seems worthwhile to keep dwarfdump2 and dwarfdump output identical.

+CLEANUP:  Cleans up all the temporary results from tests.
+   Does not clean out files created by configure here.
+   Use 'make distclean' to clean out those files.

 The 'zero' directory holds a utility application that